Unbreakable (Evermore song)

 "Unbreakable" is the third single by Evermore, taken from their second studio album Real Life.
 The single was released as the Unbreakable Live EP.

-This song was used in the promo for the Australian premiere of the sixth season of the television show 24.

-Video
+The single peaked at number 53 on the Australian Singles Chart and number 28 on the New Zealand Singles Chart.

+Music video

 The video for "Unbreakable" was shot at various concerts during the Coca-Cola live tour.
 The video is also shot on black and white film, with outrageous fans waving banners and cheering in the crowd.
-The video also shows the band members having a good time while travelling around on their Australian/NZ tour.
+The video also shows the band members having a good time while travelling around on their Australian/New Zealand tour.